 Theis a 3D printer with a sturdy aluminum frame and a big build volume for around $300?
-Looks like a potential bestseller.
-But is it really worth buying?
-Read more in this Tronxy X5S: Review the facts article.
+Review the specs here.

 The Tronxy X5S is one of the new 3D printers kits which seems to hit a sweet spot with customers worldwide.
 The Tronxy X5S is the bigger brother of the Tronxy X3S and has overtaken it in popularity.
 Since early 2018, it has become one of the best-selling 3D printers on stores like Gearbest and Aliexpress.

 The most obvious feature of the machine is its size.
 A 3D printer that offers a build volume of 330 x 330 x 400mm for under $300 sounds like a very good deal – but is it really?

 The specifications for the Tronxy X5S read very similarly to most low-cost 3D printer kits on the market.
 Here are the specifications, as to be found on the official information sheet:

 So what makes the Tronxy X5S specifications stand out?

 According to most reviewers, you shouldn’t buy a Tronxy X5S if you have no experience in building, tweaking and maintaining a 3D printer whatsoever.
 But in the hands of an experienced and dedicated maker, it can become a good addition to any workshop – if you are willing to spend a lot of time and a significant amount of money to replace inferior components.

 Here‘s what the Tronxy X5S reviewers found out:

 The most obvious problem you’ll encounter in a Tronxy X5S review is heat management.
 According to 3D Maker Noob, the machine is so heavily underpowered, it will lead to inferior print quality.